mozerpol/NotesFromLearning/README.md

 - pipeline registers

 ### Pipelining
-Pipelining (*pol.* potokowość) - technology of building processors consisting in the division of the processor logic responsible for the program execution process (processor instructions) into specialized groups in such a way that each group performs a part of the work related to the execution of the instruction.
+Pipelining (*pol.* potokowość) - technology of building processors consisting in the division (pol. *polegający na podziale*) of the processor logic responsible for the program execution process (processor instructions) into specialized groups in such a way that each group performs a part of the work related to the execution of the instruction.
 These groups are linked sequentially - into a *pipe* and perform their work simultaneously (czyt. *simultejnisli*) download data from the previous element in the sequence.
 In each of these groups, the task is in a different stage of execution.
 Processor instruction execution phases can be as follows:
 1. Get instructions from memory - instruction fetch (IF)
 2. Decode the instruction - instruction decode (ID)
 3. Execute the instruction - execute (EX)